-MCA and MTAS assessments go through Posttest Editing in Test WES before final reports are generated, and changes made during this time could result in final results that differ from the preliminary results available in On-Demand Reports in PearsonAccess Next.
-Although results available in Published Reports and Longitudinal Reports reflect edits made during Posttest Editing, any changes made after Posttest Editing would only be reflected in final assessment results provided by MDE.
-Even though this would be a rare occurrence, this is why final assessment results are provided by MDE.
+- Periodic reviews of student responses are conducted, which could result in score changes. - All items are reviewed multiple times before and during testing to ensure they are scored and functioning correctly. - In a process called adjudication, student responses to technologyenhanced items are reviewed at multiple times during and after testing so that any unanticipated responses are considered. - Test administration situations (e.g., test invalidations or misadministrations) could lead to changes from the preliminary results. - MCA and MTAS assessment data go through Posttest Editing in Test WES before final reports are generated, and changes made during this process could lead to final results that differ from the preliminary results available in On-Demand Reports. - Although results available in Published Reports, Longitudinal Reports, and Historical Student Data will reflect edits made during Posttest Editing, any changes made after Posttest Editing would only be reflected in assessment results at MDE.
+Even though this would be a rare occurrence, it is why final data are provided by MDE.